 Spring is in the air, flowers are showing their first blossoms, and baby animals are popping up all over the place—including at the mall.
 This time of year, “pet” shops do big business in Easter bunnies, sending impulsive new rabbit guardians home woefully unprepared to care for these rambunctious, quirky, and high-maintenance animals.
 Adopting a rabbit is no smaller a commitment than bringing a puppy or kitten into your life.
 If you are considering adding a bunny member to your family, please read PETA’s “Caring for Rabbits” guide and make sure you don’t have any symptoms of “bunny fever.”
-Never buy a rabbit from a pet shop or breeder.
+Never buy a rabbit from a pet shop, breeder, or on websites such as craigslist.
 Animal shelters and rabbit rescues are bursting at the seams with unwanted bunnies acquired hastily by people who did not realize that having a bunny takes a lot of time and effort!

 For a sneak peek at what life with a bunny buddy is like and to make sure your family is ready for a rabbit, read these stories from PETA members who have shared their hearts and their homes with a curious cottontail:

 Rabbits require much more care and attention than most people suspect.
 When I met my first one, Duffy, at a “pet” shop, the employees didn’t tell me how to take care of him, and I thought he would be an easy, cute addition to our living room.
 I quickly learned that he wanted to be out and about, following us around, playing, and being part of the family—not locked up in a boring cage.
 I taught him to use a litter box and come when we called him, and he liked to hop up on the sofa for a nap and play in a large wooden dollhouse I had built and decorated.
 Little did I know that rabbits are chewers—Duffy gnawed my tasty project to bits!